jcanelis/gatsby-contentful/README.md

-## 🚀 Quick start

-1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.
+## 🦦 Gatsby + Contentful

+1.  **Install dependencies.**

+    After cloning, install the needed stuff in the repo.

     ```shell
-    # create a new Gatsby site using the minimal starter
-    npm init gatsby
+    yarn
     ```

 2.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up.

     ```shell
-    cd my-gatsby-site/
     npm run develop
     ```